Helpful Recycling Tips

 Handy Tips and Ideas for Greener Living

 - If you are filling your first bin each week and need more, great job!
-Bellaire residents can purchase additional recycling bins for $10 each in the Utility Billing Department on the 2nd floor of City Hall, 8:30 a.m. - 4 p.m., Monday - Friday.
+Bellaire residents can purchase additional recycling bins for $10 each in the Utility Billing Department in City Hall, 8:00 a.m. - 5:00 p.m., Monday - Friday.
 Fill those bins!

 - Sign up to receive bills, statements and notices from banks, credit cards, catalogs and other businesses by email instead of paper notices in the mail.
 Call the company's 800 number to be removed from print mailing lists.